 Anthurium Magnificum Care – Plant Tips and More

 1. Sunlight & Temperature

 Anthurium magnificum is from the tropics and prefers the warmth that bright indirect sunlight brings.

-While growing magnificum should not be a problem in zone 9 to 11, bring the plant indoors during the winter months to protect them against winter dangers.
+While growing magnificum should not be a problem in zones 9-11, bring the plant indoors during winter to protect them against winter dangers.

-The threshold temperature for Anthurium is 50 degrees Fahrenheit; below this, your plant suffers from cold injuries and stunted growth.
+The threshold temperature for Anthurium is 50ºF; below this, your plant suffers from cold injuries and stunted growth.

 You can use a burlap cover to protect your plants against cold dark winter before the damage becomes irreversible.

 Similarly, scorching light and high temperatures can stress the plant resulting in yellow leaves, leaf burn, and crumbly plant.

 Anthurium plant requires adequate air and soil moisture, mostly during the active phase from March to September.

 It is better to let the soil have its dry time before watering to avoid excessive moisture in the root zone that can damage the root.